 The stories in this issue of the Ottawa Spirit bear this out.
 As you read them, we hope you will identify with the life choices that have been made by current students, alumni and faculty who are leading lives of significance and helping others do the same.

-Posted by cservaes on September 19, 2011 in "Academic Programs", "Current Students", "School of Arts and Sciences", "The College"
+Posted by cservaes on September 19, 2011 in "Academic Programs", "Current Students", Faculty/Staff, "School of Education", "The College"

-Posted by cservaes on September 19, 2011 in Alumni, "News and Notes"
+Posted by cservaes on September 19, 2011 in Alumni, Music